lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 I also added some extra `<div>` elements and classes - those are mainly for styling.
 You can grab the final styles from the source code.

-This works, and it feels very intuitive to me.
+This works great.
+It also feels very intuitive to me.
 The complexity and business logic is nicely abstracted away, and the developer can use and style the component as they see fit.

 Let's keep going and add the a customizable `complexity` feature, to rate whether a password is sufficiently complex.

 ## Adding Password Complexity

-For now we will implement something very naive; most developers will want to customize this, but this makes for a good example none the less.
+For now we will implement something a very naive complexity check.
+Most developers will want to customize this anyway, but this makes for a good example none the less.
 For now the algorithm will be purely based on length:

 - high: length >= 10
 - mid: length >= 7